 The Sony Cyber-shot DSC-RX1R II and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in October 2015 and February 2014.
 The RX1R II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (RX1R II) and an APS-C (A6000) sensor.
 The RX1R II has a resolution of 42.2 megapixel, whereas the A6000 provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony RX1R II and the Sony A6000.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX1R II – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably larger (9 percent) than the Sony RX1R II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (9 percent) than the Sony RX1R II.
 In this context, it is worth noting that neither the RX1R II nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.